Q: What kinds of services are available?

 Q: Who could use the tutoring services?

-A: The program is free to all engineering students either in the College of Engineering or the University College.
+A: The program is free to all students majoring in engineering.

 Q: When should I seek a tutor?